dosco/graphjin/docs/guide.md

 ## Using Variables

 Variables (`$product_id`) and their values (`"product_id": 5`) can be passed along side the GraphQL query.
 Using variables makes for better client side code as well as improved server side SQL query caching.
-The build-in web-ui also supports setting variables.
+The built-in web-ui also supports setting variables.
 Not having to manipulate your GraphQL query string to insert values into it makes for cleaner and better client side code.

 ```javascript